project-slippi/slippi-launcher/FAQ.md

 <https://www.reddit.com/r/fastermelee/comments/d6o332/controller_issueneutralize_inputs_on_ryzen_fix/>

-## Where did my replays go?
+## Where are my replays?

-Replays have moved to `Documents/Slippi` on Windows and `~/Slippi` on macOS and Linux.
+Replays are stored by default in `Documents/Slippi` on Windows and `~/Slippi` on macOS and Linux.
 The replay directory is configurable in `Config->Slippi` of the netplay Dolphin.